stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 1) Resource consumption during garbage collection process (stop-the-world pauses, CPU consumption).

-2) OutOfMemoryException can be thrown in case when not enough memory for the processing.
+2) OutOfMemoryException can be thrown in case if not enough memory for the processing.
 [OutOfMemoryException cases](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/memleaks002.html).

 How can we resolve this problem ?